What is an IRB or Institutional Review Board?

 Under the above definition, many adverse events will not meet CGIRB reporting requirements.

-Submit reportable UPs on the UP Submission Form within 10 business days of the site’s awareness.
+Submit reportable UPs on the Promptly Reportable Information Form within 5 business days of the site’s awareness.

-You will receive an acknowledgement for UP submissions that meet the CGIRB reporting requirements.
+You will receive an acknowledgement for submissions that meet the CGIRB reporting requirements.

 What are the “rights” of a research subject?